kvidita/til/index.md

     - making package and requiring package
   3. npm
     - initializing :- npm init
     - installing some package :- npm install table
+    - for eg:-
-    - npm table
+      - npm table (package)
-    - npm colors
+      - npm colors (package)

 ## 27th may 2023
 - TODAY'S LEARNINGS
+  1. dependency injection
+    - to have greater control over the code
+    - to make code more flexible, less coupled or decoupled
-  1. dependency injection (helpful for testing the functions that does not returns anything)
+    - helpful for testing the functions that does not returns anything
   2. inversion of control
   3.  jayanth's session
     - example for inversion of control > games having options of changing themes and levels
     - session on markdown documentation
     - creating github page